Stanford-BioE80/Stanford-BioE80.github.io/_docs/w1preclass.md

 last_modified_at: Feb.28.19
 toc: true
 ---
 ## Why are you here?
 Why engineer biology?
-Whats unique about living matter?
+What's unique about living matter?

-Please read and consider the below before start of each class.
+Please read and consider the below before the start of each class.
 The questions given are only study questions not homework to be graded.
-Talk about it all with your classmates, friends, or TAs, as you like.
+Talk about it with your classmates, friends, or TAs, as you like.

 ## Preclass for Monday